image

 • Strong visual and design sensibilities

-• Ability to translate client needs into creative briefs.
+• Ability to translate client needs into a creative brief.

-• Setting realistic deadlines that allow for creative exploration
+• Setting realistic deadlines that allow for creativity

-• Adapting project methodologies to suit creative processes.
+• Adapting project management methodologies to creative workflows.

 Project management consultant

-• Objective assessment of current project management practices
+• In-depth analysis of current project management practices.

 Typical responsibilities include: